NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Experimental Design

 Our robotic system comprises a 7-DoF Franka Panda arm with a wrist-mounted Intel RealSense Depth Camera D435 (shown in Fig.~\ref{fig:framework}, bottom).
-Unlike the original NDF study that uses four cameras for object point cloud collection~\cite{simeonov2022neural}, we simplify the system to use just a single depth camera.
-This eye-in-hand depth camera is extrinsically calibrated, and captures point clouds from four distinct views relative to the robot’s base frame, which are subsequently fused together.
-Each finger of the Franka gripper is equipped with a compact version of the TacTip sensor, specifically adapted for this gripper.
-The overall system operates at a control frequency of 10\,Hz.
+Unlike the original NDF study that used four cameras for object point cloud collection~\cite{simeonov2022neural}, we simplify the system to use just a single depth camera.
+This eye-in-hand depth camera is extrinsically calibrated and captures point clouds from four distinct views relative to the robot’s base frame that are subsequently fused together.
+Each finger is equipped with a customized compact version of the TacTip sensor for the Franka gripper.